Layout and Design of Process Plant Equipment and Piping Systems

 - Determine the impact of layout and pipe routings options

-- Familiarize yourself with the design and construction codes and standards for piping and process equipment
+- Understand design and construction codes and standards for piping and process equipment

-- Enhance your knowledge in stress analysis and better appreciate its role in avoiding failures
+- Enhance your knowledge of stress analysis and better appreciate its role in avoiding failures

 - Learn from catastrophic incidents that resulted from poor layout and design

 Designing process plants is a complex and demanding process.
-The design of plant layout is one of the most important tasks before plant construction.
-A good plant layout can not only reduce capital cost, but can also help to improve the safety of the plant and reduce its environmental impact.
-Additionally, fast and easy access to the parts of the plant and the equipment is essential for effective operation and maintenance which means higher plant availability and longer time between failures.
-This course will familiarize participants with all aspects of process plant major equipment and piping systems.
+The plant layout design is one of the most important tasks before construction.
+A good plant layout can reduce capital costs and also help improve the plant’s safety and reduce its environmental impact.
+Additionally, fast and easy access to the parts of the plant and the equipment is essential for effective operation and maintenance, which means higher plant availability and a longer time between failures.
+This course will familiarize participants with the technical characteristics of process plant equipment and piping systems.

-This course will include several class workshops that will include case studies and selected practical real-world examples to be solved in teamwork.
+This course will include several class workshops consisting of case studies and selected practical, real-world examples to solve in teamwork.

 - Design and sizing of various process equipment and piping